edumg180032/IA-OS/README.md

 ## Pre- Requirements
 You must have installed "Docker" which is a software container platform that enables consistent application deployment across any environment.
 Depending on your Operating System you could do it in Linux through your terminal or in Windows installing "Docker Desktop".

-Also we need to have installed "Poetry", we can do it by using this command: (if you are using Linux) or by pip install poetry (if you are using Windows).
+For this action you can use this url: https://www.docker.com/products/docker-desktop/

+Also we need to pull the grobid image, so we have to execute:
+> docker pull lfoppiano/grobid:${latest_grobid_version}

 ## Instructions for use